 Not applicable as transaction is sequential pay.
-Payment of Principal on the Notes; Section 5.2 Priority of Payments Redemption Priority of Payments (pre-enforcement).
+Payment of Principal on the Notes; Section 5.2 Priority of Payments Redemption Priority of Payments (prior to Enforcement Notice).

 The first step in analysing this criterion is to determine whether the transaction features non-sequential priorities of payment.